-My name is Matthew Martin and I am a writer and a History teacher at an inner city school in London.
+My name is Matthew Martin and I am a writer and a History teacher at the Totteridge Academy, a United Learning school in High Barnet.
 I am a keen writer on both history and pedagogy and write all of the textbooks and workbooks for the history department.
 Between, 2013-16, I read Central and East European History at School of Slavonic and Eastern European Studies (SSEES) at University College London.
 Between 2016-17, I studied for my PGCE at UCL Institute of Education and received the grade “outstanding”.